-&lt;sup>32 Hilot is a traditional Filipino healing practice, involving chiropractic manipulation and massage." ( https://www.wordsense.eu/hilot/)

-- 74. Problems in accessing health care.
+69. Problems in accessing health care.
 Overall, more than half of women aged 15-49 have at least one problem accessing health care for themselves.
 Getting money for treatment is the most common problem (45%).
-Younger women aged 15-19 (64%), women with no education (76%), and women from the poorest households (72%) are more likely than the other women to report problems in accessing health care for themselves. - 75.
-Feeding Practices and Supplementation.
+Younger women aged 15-19 (64%), women with no education (76%), and women from the poorest households (72%) are more likely than the other women to report problems in accessing health care for themselves.

+70. Feeding Practices and Supplementation.
 Breastfeeding is very common in the Philippines, with 93% of children ever breastfed.
 More than half (57%) of children is breastfed within the first hour of life, and 85% within the first day (NDHS, 2017).
-The 2019 ENNS on infant and young child feeding (IYCF) results showed that although early breastfeeding initiation (74.0%) and exclusive breastfeeding (57.9%) were common feeding practices, the rate of breastfeeding exclusively until 5.9 months was low at 35.9%, recording an average of 4.4 months duration. - Results IYCF 76. also showed that there was low adherence to guidelines/recommendations: (i) 7 out 10 of children 6-23 months (74.2%) received timely introduction of complementary feeding at 6 months; (ii) 8 out 10 children 6-23 months (79.9%) were not meeting the minimum dietary diversity; and (iii) 9 out of 10 children 6-23 months (90.1%) did not receive appropriate complementary feeding based on minimum acceptable diet (i.e. a diet that meets both minimum dietary diversity and minimum meal frequency), suggesting poor quality and quantity of complementary foods. - 77.
-Vitamin A and Iron Supplementation.
+The 2019 ENNS on infant and young child feeding (IYCF) results showed that although early breastfeeding initiation (74.0%) and exclusive breastfeeding (57.9%) were common feeding practices, the rate of breastfeeding exclusively until 5.9 months was low at 35.9%, recording an average of 4.4 months duration.

+71. Results that IYCF also showed there was low adherence to guidelines/recommendations: (i) 7 out 10 of children 6-23 months (74.2%) received timely introduction of complementary feeding at 6 months; (ii) 8 out 10 children 6-23 months (79.9%) were not meeting the minimum dietary diversity; and (iii) 9 out of 10 children 6-23 months (90.1%) did not receive appropriate complementary feeding based on minimum acceptable diet (i.e. a diet that meets both minimum dietary diversity and minimum meal frequency), suggesting poor quality and quantity of complementary foods.

+72. Vitamin A and Iron Supplementation.
 Micronutrients are essential vitamins and minerals required for good health.
 Vitamin A, which prevents blindness and infection, is particularly important for children.
-Seventy-six percent of children aged 6-59 months received a vitamin A supplement in the six months prior to the survey. - 78.
-Iron is essential for cognitive development in children and low iron intake can contribute to anemia.
+Seventy-six percent of children aged 6-59 months received a vitamin A supplement in the six months prior to the survey.

+73. Iron is essential for cognitive development in children and low iron intake can contribute to anemia.
 Twenty-eight percent of children received an iron supplement in the week before the survey.
 Overall, 43% of children took deworming medication in the past 6 months.
 Pregnant women should take iron tablets for at least 90 days during pregnancy to prevent anemia and other complications.
 Half of women took iron tablets for at least 90 days during their last pregnancy.
 The prevalence of anemia among Filipino children in 2018: (i) 48.2% for 6-11 months; (ii) 35.4% for 12-23 months.
 Both age groups show a considerable increase as compared to the 2013 data (Figure 4).

-Figure 4.
+Figure SEQ Figure \\ ARABIC 4.
 Prevalence of anemia among Filipino children <2 years old by age group

-Prevalence of anemia among Filipino children <2 years old by age groups
+Prevalence of anemia among Filipino children